-The Executive Vice President or President shall decide the appeal as soon as possible, but no later than 15 days after the final submission of appeal materials (or as soon as feasible when extensions are necessary).
-The President's decision shall be in writing, shall include an explanation, and shall be submitted to the complainant, the respondent, the appropriate Vice President, and the Title IX Coordinator, if necessary.
+The President shall decide the appeal as soon as possible, but no later than 15 days after the final submission of appeal materials (or as soon as feasible when extensions are necessary).
+The President's decision shall be in writing, shall include an explanation, and shall be submitted to the Complainant, the Respondent, the appropriate Vice President, and the Title IX Coordinator.
 This written decision on the appeal shall constitute the final administrative action of the College.